 A moment in which you forget everything, even yourself!
 The ego finally releases its grip.
-This experience is considered extremely important in tantra, not only for pleasure but as a moment of expansion beyond the limits of your individual being, a total dissolution into something greater, universal.
-In short, a true cosmic experience!
-It is exactly the revelation that all spiritual practice is pointing to, whether through meditation, hatha yoga, prayer or anything else.
+This experience is considered extremely important in tantra, not only for pleasure but as a moment of expansion beyond the limits of your individual being, a total dissolution into something greater, and universal.
+In short, a truly cosmic experience!
+It is exactly the revelation that all spiritual practice points to, whether through meditation, hatha yoga, prayer, or anything else.

 For tantrics, making love is like praying.
-It is an energy practice like that you might do on the yoga mat, intended to induce elevated states of consciousness and experience your own nature which is infinite and eternal.
+It is an energy practice that you might do on the yoga mat, intended to induce elevated states of consciousness and experience your own nature.
+Allowing you to feel infinite and eternal.
 Divine, in fact.
-The yoni is exactly this, a portal to Infinity, which through orgasm can open you to the experience of total dissolution and to the revelation of your true Self.
+The yoni is exactly this, a portal to Infinity!
+Which through orgasm can open you to the experience of total dissolution and to the revelation of your true Self.

 How to cultivate sacredness with your yoni

-In the tantric tradition, there is whole ritual of “transfiguration” with the vagina, viewing this part of the body as something cosmic.
+In the tantric tradition, there is a whole ritual of “transfiguration” with the vagina.
+Gifting you the opportunity of viewing this part of the body as something cosmic.
 The very act of transfiguring, which starts by setting the intention, opens a portal to universal dimensions and raises energy to the throat chakra (vishuddha).

 Tantric practice is imbued with transfiguration.
 The ritual dedicated to the yoni is called yoni puja.
 It is an act of offering, flowers, honey, milk, clarified butter, incense, mantras and chants to the yoni.

-This can be performed in a ritualistic way towards a symbolic object representing the yoni, be it a statue, a drawing or a yoni-shaped mandala made from flower petals, etc. Even more powerful, however, if the adoration is done directly on a woman’s body, which at that moment, naked or clothed, becomes the altar to which offerings are given.
-But what I want to suggest as a first step, alone or with your partner, is the simplest practice you can do by taking just a few minutes to connect with your yoni (or your partner’s yoni).
+This can be performed ritualistically towards a symbolic object representing the yoni, be it a statue, a drawing, or a yoni-shaped mandala made from flower petals, etc. Even more powerful is the adoration directly of a woman’s body.
+Naked or clothed becomes the altar to which offerings are given.
+As a first step, either alone orer, I suggest simply practicing with your partn by taking a few minutes to connect with your yoni (or your partner’s yoni).

 If you are alone, you can sit with your legs open in front of a mirror, possibly naked, and remain in contemplation of what you see in the mirror.
-If you are in a couple, sit with your legs open in front of your partner who will be engrossed in the wonderful vision in front of their eyes.
+If you are in a couple, sit with your legs open in front of your partner, who will be engrossed in the beautiful vision in front of their eyes.
 Gather a moment inside yourself.
-Rest in your heart, center yourself.
+Rest in your heart, and center yourself.
 The ritual begins:

-- Observe the yoni as if your eyes were a projection of your heart.
+1. Observe the yoni as if your eyes were a projection of your heart.
 Let yourself be absorbed by that vision.
-Bow down in front of her for the first time to show her your respect—after all you too were born from there.
-You are honoring the woman in front of you (yourself in the mirror or the vision of your partner) and also this part of her body that is so powerful and, in some ways, mystical.
+Bow down in front of her for the first time to show her your respect—after all, you, too, were born from there.
+You are honoring the woman in front of you (yourself in the mirror or your partner’s vision).
+This part of her body that is so powerful and, all in all, mystical.

-- In the second part of the ritual, expand your vision beyond the woman in front of you.
-You are honoring all the women in the world, and even further on, all the femininity that exists.
+2. Expand your vision beyond the woman in front of you in the second part of the ritual.
+You are honoring all the women in the world, and, even further on, all the femininity that exists.
 Try to see the incarnation of the cosmic feminine, the expression of the Divine Mother.
 See the yoni as a symbol of something larger, a universal yoni that gives birth to the universe.
-Cultivates the attitude of transfiguration as long as you feel like it, letting yourself be permeated by a sense of depth and sacredness.
+Cultivate the attitude of transfiguration as long as you feel like it.
+Let yourself be permeated by a sense of depth and sacredness.

-- Conclude the ritual by joining your hands in prayer in front of your heart, bowing gently in gratitude to the Universe.
+4. Conclude the ritual by joining your hands in prayer in front of your heart.
+This is the moment to bow gently in gratitude to the Universe.

-At the end of the ritual, you may feel a very strong echo in your being, energetically and in your mind: a sense of depth, savoring the mysteries of the universe.
-You can decide to meditate if this is your practice, or you can feel the desire to make love, alone or with your partner… and I assure you that, after the ritual, it can be very, very special.
+At the end of the ritual, you may feel a very strong echo in your being.
+Energetically and in your mind: a sense of depth, savoring the mysteries of the universe.
+You can decide to meditate, or you can feel the desire to make love, alone or with your partner.
+Whatever you feel called to do, I assure you that, after the ritual, it can be very, very special.